splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/7-log-observer-connect/3-deploy.md

 . ~/workshop/petclinic/scripts/set_local.sh
 ```

-The result is a new file on disk called **petclinic-local.yaml**.
-Let's switch to the local versions by using the new version of the `deployment.yaml`.
+The result is a new file on disk called `petclinic-local.yaml`.
+Switch to the local versions by using the new version of the deployment YAML.
 First delete the old containers from the original deployment with:

 ```bash
 kubectl delete -f ~/workshop/petclinic/petclinic-deploy.yaml